-Two Class 2 adjustments are included in this application.
-One adjustment will reduce the applicable setback from the abutting residentially-zoned property to the north from 10 feet to 6 feet.
+Three Class 2 adjustments are included in this application.
+One adjustment will reduce the applicable setback from the abutting residentially zoned property to the north from 10 feet to 6 feet.
 The other adjustment will reduce the setback that applies to the vehicular use area along the southern property boundary from 10 feet to 4.67 feet.
+The third will adjust the location of the vision clearance triangle on 40th Place SE.

-The UDC does not state a specific purpose for these interior side setbacks.
-However, the Applicant understands that the purpose of the of these interior side setbacks from the abutting residential property is to maintain light, air, promote a reasonable physical relationship between residences, and provide privacy for neighboring properties.
+The UDC does not state a specific purpose for the interior side setbacks.
+However, the Applicant understands that the purpose of the setbacks from the abutting residential property is to maintain light, air, promote a reasonable physical relationship between residences, and provide privacy for neighboring properties.

-For the requested adjustment along the northern property line, the adjusted setback equally meets this purpose.
+For the requested adjustment along the northern property line, the adjusted setback equally meets this underlying purpose.
 The nearest improvement on the property to the north is a private parking area serving a multiple family building.
 The residences on the neighboring property are located on the western portion of the property.
-Therefore, the reduced setback will maintain a reasonable physical relationship between residences and provide privacy for both neighboring properties.
+Therefore, the reduced setback will maintain a reasonable physical relationship between residences and provide privacy for both abutting properties.
 The parking area on the neighboring lot is screened from the Applicant's property with a 6-foot-high sight obscuring fence and the adjusted 6-foot setback exceeds the standard perimeter setbacks abutting interior lot lines for off-street parking areas and vehicle use areas under SRC 806.035.(c)(3).
 Furthermore, Table 514-4 identifies a number of building setback requirements in the RM-II zoning district, such as one-, two-, three-, and four-family and accessory structures that require only a 5-foot interior side setback.
 Therefore, the requested 6-foot setback is reasonable when compared with other building setbacks allowed in the district and will maintain the livability and character of the district.
-Finally, the setback area is planned to be planted with trees and shrubs that will provide ±2.7 times the minimum required plant units (PU) in the setback area (52 PU provided / 19 PU required = 2.73).
-The additional plantings the will provide additional screening and buffering to maintain privacy for residents of both properties.
+Finally, the setback area is planned to be planted with trees and shrubs that will provide ±1.87 times the minimum required plant units (PU) in the setback area (109.6 PU provided / 58.4 PU required = ±1.87).
+The adjusted setback is ±1,168 square feet in area requiring 58.4 PU to meet the Type C requirement for 1 PU per 20 square feet of landscape area ($\pm 1,168$ square feet / 20 = 58.4 PU required).
+Thirty 3 gallon large shrubs @ 2 PU each provide 60 PU.
+Four large shade trees @ 10 PU each provide 40 PU.
+480 square feet of existing lawn provide 9.6 PU.
+The additional plantings will provide additional screening and buffering to maintain privacy for residents of both properties.